Chevrolet Sonic 2012-2016: engines, fuel economy, problems, interior photos

 The GM service bulletin 14371A describes the issue with a leaking water pump in the 2012-2014 Sonic with the 1.4L engine.
 According to the bulletin, the coverage for the leaking water pump has been extended to 10 years or 150,000 miles; the solution is to replace the water pump.

 Suspension problems are frequent too, including bad sway bar links and struts.

-Overall, the 1.8L Ecotec seems less troublesome, while the 1.4L turbo requires more frequent maintenance.
+Overall, the 1.8L Ecotec seems less troublesome, while the 1.4L turbo requires more frequent attention and maintenance.